exograph/exograph/README.md

 cargo run --bin exo yolo
 ```

+You will see URLs for the GraphQL playground and GraphQL endpoint.
+You can use the playground to run queries and mutations against the endpoint.

 ### Dev mode

 1. Switch to an example Exograph project directory (such as `integration-tests/basic-model-no-auth`)